 A fall harvest squash soup recipe made with butternut squash and seasoned with onion and thyme.
 Serve this tasty vegetable in a unique way for brunch or dinner.
-You can also find other soup recipes here.

 Sometimes on a hot and steamy summer day you may want something lighter to eat instead of beef or chicken.
 Squash soup is a nice choice for an easy and light meal.
 You can serve it on its own or with a sandwich.